I. Introduction and Overview

 VI.
 Termination of CRIPA Consent Decrees and Partial Dismissals of Complaints

-When jurisdictions comply with settlement requirements and correct unlawful conditions in the institution, the Section joins defendants in a motion to dismiss the underlying action.
-During fiscal year 1999, the Department joined with defendants to seek dismissal or partial dismissal of eight cases covering fifteen facilities.
-On February 3, 1999, the court granted a joint motion for dismissal of United States v.
-Michigan (W.D.
-Mich.) which ended litigation involving eight men's prisons in Michigan.
-On February 8, 1999, the court granted a joint motion to dismiss United States v.
-Alcorn County, Mississippi (N.D.
-Miss.) regarding Alcorn County Jail.
-On March 25, 1999, the court for the Eastern District of Virginia granted the joint motion of parties to dismiss United States v.
-Commonwealth of Virginia (E.D.
-Va.) and terminated the case against Eastern State Hospital and Hancock Geriatric Center.
-On March 26, 1999, the court granted a joint motion to dismiss Williams and United States v.
-Stalder (E.D.
-La.) concerning Louisiana State Penitentiary at Angola.
-On March 30, 1999, the court dismissed United States v.
-State of Mississippi (S.D.
-Miss.) regarding conditions at Boswell Regional Center for persons with developmental disabilities.
-On June 15, 1999, the court granted the joint motion to dismiss United States v.
-Forest County, Mississippi (S.D.
-Miss.) concerning the Forest County Jail.
-Finally, on September 8, 1999, the Southern District of Mississippi dismissed United States v.
-Scott County, Mississippi (S.D.
-Miss.), regarding conditions in the county jail.
+When jurisdictions comply with settlement requirements and correct unlawful conditions in the institution, the Department joins defendants in a motion to dismiss the underlying action.
+During fiscal year 2000, the Department joined with defendants to seek dismissal or partial dismissal of 5 cases covering thirteen facilities.
+On December 17, 1999, the court granted a joint motion for dismissal of United States v.
+Arizona (D. Ariz.) which ended litigation involving four women's prisons in Arizona.
+On March 7, 2000, the court granted a joint motion to dismiss United States v.
+Michigan (E.D.
+Mich.) regarding two men's prisons in Michigan.
+On July 7, 2000, the court for the Middle District of Georgia granted the joint motion of parties to dismiss United States v.
+Clay County, Georgia regarding the Clay County Jail.
+On August 28, 2000, the court granted the joint motion of parties to dismiss United States v.
+Oregon (E.D.
+Ore.) and terminated the case against Fairview Training Center.
+On September 21, 2000, the court dismissed claims against Sheriff Joseph Arpaio in United States v.
+Maricopa County, Arizona (D. Ariz.).

 VII.
 Responsiveness to Allegations of Illegal Conditions